input-output-hk/technical-docs/glossary.rst

      - a type of consensus mechanism used to reach agreement on records in the blockchain.
 It ensures distributed consensus based on the stake, or wealth, that is held by participants in the system.
 This stake is used as the main resource to determine the participant’s power in the system for maintaining the ledger.
    * - reward
      - an amount contained in each new block that is paid out to the stakeholder by the network.
+   * - rewards wallet
+     - a wallet that stores ada which can be used in stake delegation.
+The stake from a single Rewards wallet can only be delegated to a single stake pool.
+To delegate to more than one stake pool, you will need to create multiple Rewards wallets and distribute ada among them.
    * - saturation
      - a term used to indicate that a particular stake pool has more stake delegated to it than is ideal for the network.
 Saturation is displayed as a percentage.
 Once a stake pool reaches 100% saturation, it will offer diminishing rewards.The saturation mechanism was designed to prevent centralization by encouraging delegators to delegate to different stake pools, and operators to set up alternative pools so that they can continue earning maximum rewards.
 Saturation, therefore, exists to preserve the interests of both ada holders delegating their stake and stake pool operators.
    * - Shelley